MadryLab/mnist_challenge/README.md

 **Update 2017-09-14:** Due to recently increased interest in our challenge, we are extending its duration until October 15th.

+**Update 2017-10-19:** We released our secret model, you can download it by running `python fetch_model.py secret`.
+As of Oct 15th we are no longer accepting challenge submissions.
+We will soon set up a leaderboard to keep track of white-box attacks.
+Many thanks to everyone who participated!

 ## Leaderboard